 ARK has a fairly small school boundary which enables all of our students to walk to school.
 There is a crossing guard stationed at the corner of Westmount and Chopin, and also at the corner of Chopin Dr. and Hazelglen Dr. to assist students in travelling to school safely.
-Bussing is provided for our students registered in our 3 congregated classes – Jr. ABLE, Sr. ABLE, and the LD Program – who live outside of our school boundary.
-We also host the Kitchener Area Enrichment program for students in grades 4-8.
+Bussing is provided for our students registered in our 2 congregated classes – Sr. ABLE, and an area Enrichment Program.

 We strive to create a sense of community at A.R.
 Kaufman.
 Classes of different grades interact with each other as “buddies” either learning together in a classroom, the gym or outside.
 Students in grades 5 and 6 volunteer as lunchroom helpers, assisting younger children in the classroom during our Nutrition Breaks.
 Our grade 7 and 8 students are able to participate in our Leadership program which gives them the opportunity to be positive role models within the school.
 Leadership students can help with our Tuck Shop or Hot Food programs, join the Tech Crew, volunteer as Office or Library Helpers and assist teachers during our assemblies.

 We have a dedicated group of volunteers on our Parent Advisory Council.
-Meetings are held at 9:30 am, approximately once a month.
+Meetings are held in the evenings, approximately every 5 to 6 weeks.
 Please check our school calendar to see when the next meeting is scheduled for.
 We also have volunteers throughout the school, helping in classrooms, with our Strong Start and Nutrition for Learning programs, and in various other areas.
 Their commitment to our students is much appreciated.